apurvavbaru/apurvavbaru/README.md

 # 👋 Hi, I'm Apurva Baru

 🎓 MS in Business Analytics @ University of Minnesota (Class of 2025)
 💼 Former Consultant @ PwC | 4+ years of experience
+🎓 B.Tech. in Electronics & Telecommunications — Specialization in Computer Vision
 📊 Passionate about Data Analytics, Business Intelligence & Automation

 ---